stanford-crfm/helm/docs/adding_models.md

 This file should contain a YAML-formatted `ModelDeployments` object.
 For an example of this format, refer to the built-in `model_deployments.yaml` in the GitHub repository, or follow the example below for your preferred model platform.

+After adding a model deployment, you can then run your model by running `helm-run` with a run entry with `model=myorg/mymodel` where `myorg/mymodel` is the value of `model_name` (_not_ `name`) in your `ModelDeployments` entry.

+Although this is not required by `helm-run`, you should also add metadata for your model, which will be used by `helm-summarize` and the HELM web frontend later.
+Instructions for doing so will be added to the documentation in the future.

 ## Model platform integrations

 ### Hugging Face